EshaanAgg/redis-tester/STAGES.md

 It will also test existing members to ensure they return the correct coordinates like the previous stage.

-# Stage 6: Support multiple members in GEOPOS
+# Stage 6: Multiple members in GEOPOS

 - **Slug**: `wx2`
 - **Difficulty**: `easy`